liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 >
 > - Each web application must be configured for AMSI independently, and the specified endpoints list applies only to that web application.
 > - The new body scan feature will remain disabled after the upgrade if the AMSI is disabled for a web application.
-> - Body scanning can't be enabled without also enabling header scanning.
+> - Body scanning can't be enabled without enabling header scanning.
 > - The default configuration for body scan is the Balanced Mode.
 After upgrading to SPSE Version 25H1, any web application that had AMSI enabled will also have body scanning enabled in the Balanced Mode.

 ### Activate/Deactivate AMSI using PowerShell